-I am thrilled to be presenting on SKIN FAILURE at WoundCon, the first of its kind ONLINE Virtual Wound Care Conference and Expo.
-Brought to you by the publishers of WoundSource®, this full-day virtual conference on Thursday, April 2, 2020 will include a series of CME/CE sessions focused on skills to improve clinical competency in managing acute and chronic wounds across the health care continuum.
+This past winter I presented on SKIN FAILURE at WoundCon, the first of its kind ONLINE Virtual Wound Care Conference and Expo.
+Brought to you by the publishers of WoundSource®, this full-day virtual conference on Thursday, April 2, 2020 included a series of CME/CE sessions focused on skills to improve clinical competency in managing acute and chronic wounds across the health care continuum.
+In light of the pandemic which curtailed several major national wound conferences, this online forum was a smashing success with over 10,000 attendees.

-My session at 6:00 PM is entitled SKIN FAILURE: The Case for a Unified Classification System.
-My presentation will accomplish the following objectives:
+My session was entitled SKIN FAILURE: The Case for a Unified Classification System.
+My presentation accomplished the following objectives:

 - Review the concept of skin failure in its historical context